 Proposed work would address traffic congestion as well as improve bridges and replace deteriorating pavement.

 The next step is to complete the environmental studies and preliminary engineering, which identify the direct and indirect effects the proposed designs will have on the environment.
-The outcome of these studies will be summarized and shared with the public later this year and in 2019.
+The outcome of these studies will be summarized and shared with the public when completed.

 The project is currently estimated to cost $200 million.